adhilcodes/YOLOv4_DarkNet/README.md

 ## Dataset

-The Dataset for this project is collected and annotated phusically by ourself.
+The Dataset for this project is collected and annotated physically by ourself.

 ## Hardware